mustakrakishe/Geocoding-api-client/README.md

 A Google Geocoding API Client

 ## Description
 An app allows to get a full address of the point by it's geocoordinates from the Google [Geocoding API](https://developers.google.com/maps/documentation/geocoding).
 All required points are stored in the local database.
-It is possible to retreview al stored regions, cities and points.
-Also, you can get stored points by region or city id.
+It is possible to retreview all stored regions, cities and points.
+Also, you can get stored points by region or city.

 ## Available requests
 |Method     |Url                            |Action                                 |